Perspective | Journalists, beware: This White House can’t be trusted to be truthful about Trump’s health

 Obviously, keep up with the kind of aggressive reporting that has revealed what’s happening.
 But be wary — even more wary than before — of taking any Trump or White House statements at face value and transmitting them to the public.

 Reporters should be pressing for documentation, specific timelines, and statements from credible medical experts.
-If White House officials want to be believed about the president’s “minor symptoms,” for example, they need to “overload the system with truth.” former Clinton press secretary Joe Lockhart told me.
+If White House officials want to be believed about the president’s “minor symptoms,” for example, they need to “overload the system with truth,” former Clinton press secretary Joe Lockhart told me.

 Be completely transparent and willing to document it.
 To use the ballots-in-river case as an example: Name the local authority in Wisconsin who found the thrown-out ballots in a river (or a creek, or a ditch, as their evolving claim suggested at various points); and tell us exactly where that took place.
 Give us a map.